-- Minimum HAP Payment Starting in FY 2019, PHA adopted a policy for tenant-based voucher units only whereby the HAP contract terminates automatically 180 calendar days after the last housing assistance payment to the owner of \$50 or less.
-This allows PHA to provide assistance to a greater number of households by freeing up vouchers held by households with minimal assistance.
-This policy does not apply to the UBV Program. - Reasonable Rent - PHA has implemented a reasonable rent policy for the HCV Program, including UBV/RAD, whereby reasonable rent determinations are completed at initial lease up, upon request for a rent increase, and at other times PHA deems it necessary to conduct a reasonable rent redetermination. - PHA may implement across-the-board rent increases or rent freezes for properties in the HCV Program.
-When and if an across-the-board rent increase is awarded, PHA will complete a reasonable rent determination at the time of the next annual HQS inspection and apply applicable policies related to reasonable rent when and if the rent is not reasonable. - Utility Allowances - PHA is authorized to implement a revised utility allowance methodology that includes the following components: - HCV participants who are responsible for paying gas heat and who are eligible to participate in the PGW Customer Responsibility Program (CRP) have the gas portion of their utility allowances calculated using an alternative methodology.
+- PHA is authorized to implement a revised utility allowance methodology that includes the following components: - HCV participants who are responsible for paying gas heat and who are eligible to participate in the PGW Customer Responsibility Program (CRP) have the gas portion of their utility allowances calculated using an alternative methodology.
 PHA may elect to implement this utility allowance program in public housing where applicable. - PHA will periodically, at its discretion, review HCV utility allowance schedules to determine if adjustments are required.
-Annual updates are not required. - Utility allowances may be phased out for residents with incomes at or above 80% of Area Median Income or public housing residents on ceiling rent. - PHA will review and modify public housing utility schedules periodically based on an assessment of available HUD funding and the requirements of the MTW Agreement and Plan. - PHA is also authorized to expand the utility allowance policy to require public housing and HCV tenants receiving either heat or electric utility allowances to enroll and participate in the PECO Customer Assistance Plan, LIHEAP and any other applicable programs that offer reduced rates, energy usage grants, or other financial incentives to low-income households. - For HCV participants only, during an interim recertification, PHA will apply the utility allowance in effect on the effective date of the interim recertification; however, families on the Alternate Utility Allowance (UA) CRP Program will have their gas utility allowance updated at the time of interim recertification consistent with PHA's MTW UA policies.
-During an interim recertification, PHA will apply the payment standard in effect at the last regular recertification.
+Annual updates are not required. - Utility allowances may be phased out for residents with incomes at or above 80% of Area Median Income or public housing residents on ceiling rent. - PHA will review and modify public housing utility schedules periodically based on an assessment of available HUD funding and the requirements of the MTW Agreement and Plan. - PHA is also authorized to expand the utility allowance policy to require public housing and HCV tenants receiving either heat or electric utility allowances to enroll and participate in the PECO Customer Assistance Plan, LIHEAP and any other applicable programs that offer reduced rates, energy usage grants, or other financial incentives to low-income households.

-PHA may further expand the utility allowance policy to require public housing and HCV tenants, whose incomes are at or below 150% of the Federal Poverty Level and who receive a utility allowance for water, to enroll and participate in the Philadelphia Water Department's Tiered Assistance Program (TAP).
+- For HCV participants only, during an interim recertification, PHA will apply the utility allowance in effect on the effective date of the interim recertification; however, families on the Alternate Utility Allowance (UA) CRP Program will have their gas utility allowance updated at the time of interim recertification consistent with PHA's MTW UA policies.
+During an interim recertification, PHA will apply the payment standard in effect at the last regular recertification. - PHA may further expand the utility allowance policy to require public housing and HCV tenants, whose incomes are at or below 150% of the Federal Poverty Level and who receive a utility allowance for water, to enroll and participate in the Philadelphia Water Department's Tiered Assistance Program (TAP).
 TAP provides customers with significant savings by offering a consistent bill based on their income.
 PHA will base the water utility allowance for eligible households on the amount charged under the TAP Program.
 Water charges range from 2% to 3% of gross income.

-In FY 2021 PHA will continue to meet with owners to solicit interest in the TAP Program.
+In FY 2022 PHA will continue to meet with owners and the Philadelphia Water Department to solicit interest in the TAP Program.
 In order to implement this program, owners have to authorize tenants to place payment responsibility for water in the tenant's name, which owners are reticent to do.

 PHA adopted Small Area Fair Market Rents (SAFMR) beginning in FY 2019 with revisions to the groupings of SAFMR zip codes in FY 2020.
 These revisions were necessary to avoid negative financial impacts to both tenants and owners.

-In FY 2021, PHA will continue to explore and analyze MTW options to HUD's SAFMR regulations that will promote residential mobility among HCV participants and avoid negative impacts on current and future participants.
-PHA may propose MTW modifications that address housing market conditions in Philadelphia in a future MTW Annual Plan.
+In FY 2022, PHA plans to implement the following non-significant changes: